In this article

-Y Combinator is a startup accelerator that also has a job board for its portfolio companies.
-Once you create a profile, you’ll be able to apply for thousands of startup jobs with a single profile and YC founders will be able to contact you.
+Y Combinator is a startup accelerator with a job board for its portfolio companies.
+Once you create a profile, you'll be able to apply for thousands of startup jobs with a single profile, and YC founders will be able to contact you.

 Developer-focused remote job boards

-If you’re a software engineer looking for remote roles, these job boards are a good place to start as they’re focused primarily on roles that fit your skillset.
+If you're a software engineer looking for remote roles, these job boards are an excellent place to start as they're focused primarily on positions that fit your skillset.

 36. Stack Overflow

-Arc makes it easier for developers to find remote jobs and build amazing remote careers.
-It helps you access the world’s best remote developer jobs in one place and has a smart search that can help you personalize your job hunt.
+Arc makes it easier for developers to find remote jobs and build impressive remote careers.
+It helps you access the world's best remote developer jobs in one place and has an intelligent search that can help you personalize your job hunt.
 Both full-time, permanent, and contract jobs are available.

-Gun.io is focused on connecting highly skilled freelance developers with clients who will appreciate their work.
-Clients are vetted before they can use the platform which ensures each client is looking to create long-term relationships with their freelancers.
-You’ll need to set up a profile to showcase your achievements, introduce yourself via video, and provide examples of your code.
+Gun.io focuses on connecting highly skilled freelance developers with clients who appreciate their work.
+Gun.io vets clients before they can use the platform, ensuring each client is looking to create long-term relationships with their freelancers.
+You'll need to set up a profile to showcase your achievements, introduce yourself via video, and provide examples of your code.

 RubyNow is the original Ruby job board that has posted over 5,000 jobs since 2005.
-They collect remote roles from hundreds of sites which makes it simple to find remote roles that are suited to your skillset.
+They collect remote roles from hundreds of sites, making it simple to find remote positions suited to your skillset.

 Design-focused remote job boards

-If you’re a designer who wants to quit the office and work from home, check out these job boards.
+Check out these job boards if you're a designer who wants to quit the office and work from home.

 Dribbble is the heart of the design community and one of the best resources to discover design jobs worldwide.
-You filter by specialties like animation, brand / graphic design, illustration, mobile design, UI / visual design, product design, UX design/research, and web design and then use their search to find jobs open to remote.
+You filter by specialties like animation, brand / graphic design, illustration, mobile design, UI / visual design, product design, UX design/research, and web design.
+You then use their search to find jobs open to remote.

 99designs is an online community where designers can showcase their work, connect with potential clients, and compete for primarily freelance gigs.
-The difference between 99designs and other freelance marketplaces besides its focus on design is its fixed-price packages.
+The difference between 99designs and other freelance marketplaces, besides its focus on design, is fixed-price packages.

 42. Remote Design Jobs

-Remote Design Jobs is operated by Poplab, a design consultancy that specializes in user experience and product design.
+Remote Design Jobs is managed by Poplab, a design consultancy specializing in user experience and product design.
 It focuses on remote-first design jobs that are available worldwide.

 Freelance and contract remote job boards